From Exploration to Exploitation: A Two-Stage Entropy RLVR Approach for Noise-Tolerant MLLM Training: Introduction

-To investigate the robustness of RLVR under varying data conditions, we evaluate the performance of MLLMs trained with different RL methods on two visual tasks: GUI grounding and fine-grained classification.
+To investigate the robustness of RLVR under noisy data conditions, we evaluate the performance of MLLMs trained with different RL methods on two visual tasks: GUI grounding and fine-grained classification.
 We systematically vary the proportion of mislabeled data while maintaining a fixed training set size.
 The results for the GUI grounding task are presented in Figure~\ref{cfa}.
 Our key observations regarding the three methodological categories are as follows:

-1. As the proportion of mislabeled data decreases, model accuracy generally increases, indicating that external-signal-based methods, such as TTRL \citep{zuo2025ttrl}, have an upper performance bound determined by the accuracy of training samples and the capability of the MLLM used for pre-labeling.
+1. As the proportion of mislabeled data decreases, the model accuracy after training generally increases.
+External-signal-based methods, such as TTRL~\citep{zuo2025ttrl}, rely heavily on MLLMs for pre-labeling.
+The capability of the MLLM used for pre-labeling directly affects the ratio of noisy data introduced into the training set, which consequently imposes an upper bound on the final model performance.

 2. With a small proportion of correctly labeled data, standard GRPO training outperforms internal-signal-based methods, such as those relying on spurious rewards \citep{shao2025spuriousrewardsrethinkingtraining}.